MicroStrategy/embedding-sdk-docs/contributing/content-style-guide.md

 # Content Styling Guidelines

-We use [Markdown](https://en.wikipedia.org/wiki/Markdown) to write our documents.
-Markdown is a lightweight markup language for creating formatted text.
 We try to keep our styling consistent throughout the documentation.
 Please follow the guidelines to help us provide better documentation.

 ## Markdownlint